 Once the SI joint is confirmed as the cause of a patient's symptoms, treatment can begin.
 Some patients respond to physical therapy, use of oral medications, as well as injection therapy.
 Intermittent use of a pelvic belt may provide symptomatic relief as well.
 These treatments are performed repetitively, and frequently symptom improvement using these therapies is temporary.
 At this point, you and your patient may consider other options, including minimally invasive surgery.

 SI Joint Fusion With The iFuse Implant System®

 The iFuse is a minimally invasive surgical option, designed to be less invasive than traditional open surgical SI joint fusion.
-The iFuse Implant System® is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System® is intended for sacroiliac fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruption and degenerative sacroiliitis.
 This includes conditions whose symptoms began during pregnancy or in the peripartum period and have persisted postpartum for more than 6 months.
 The procedure typically involves three small titanium implants surgically inserted across the SI joint.
 It is designed to fuse and stabilize the SI joint.
 The procedure is done through a small incision and takes about an hour.

 With the iFuse Implant System, there is no need for: BMP in conjunction with autologous bone graft, additional pedicle screws and rods, hollow modular anchorage screws, cannulated compression screws, threaded cages within the joint, or facture fixation screws.